CrowdEmotion/respondent-video-capture-kit/flash/README.md

 CrowdEmotion Playcorder includes two different functionalities:

  - recorder (example: examples/recorder.html) include a GUI interface with the Flash recorder
- - video respondent test (example: examples/video_respondent_test.html) include the Flash recorder and a video player
+ - playcorder (example: examples/video_respondent_test.html) include the Flash recorder and a video player

-## RECORDER Page Description
+## Recorder Page Description

 This page is an example how to record and upload a video.